About Kena Shriners

 “It still seems unreal,” said Bobbi Jo Wright, the little girl in the photo.
 “I have many wonderful memories of the years I was a patient at the St. Louis Shriners Hospital and remember all the fun activities.
 I was born with cerebral palsy, which resulted in many orthopedic problems that made walking difficult.
 I had many surgeries at the St. Louis Hospital.
 They greatly improved my ability to walk.”

 Bobbi Jo received her B.A. in English from Anderson University.
 She is active in her church and teaches Sunday School.
 “I use a cane when I go shopping,” she said.
 If I’m walking on grassy areas, I use crutches.”

-Today, the famous photo is an integral part of the Shriners Hospitals logo, and has been reproduced on stained glass windows, mosaics, tie tacks, pins, and in statues.
-A larger-than-life replica of the “Editorial Without Words” stands outside the International Shrine Headquarters building in Tampa, Florida.
-Photographer Randy Dieter presently serves as graphics editor for the Kentucky Post.
+Today, the famous photo is an integral part of the logo for Shriners Children's and has been reproduced on stained glass windows, mosaics, tie tacks, pins, and statues.
+A larger-than-life replica of the “Editorial Without Words” stands outside the Shriners International Headquarters building in Tampa, Florida.

-The Shriner who was unexpectedly immortalized carrying Bobby Jo was Al Hortman, formerly of Evansville and now living in Georgia.
-At left in the original photo is Hortman’s daughter, Laura, who was herself a patient at the Shriners Hospital in St. Louis, after Laura began receiving treatment at Shriners, Hortman joined the Shrine.
+The Shriner who was unexpectedly immortalized carrying Bobby Jo was Noble Al Hortman, formerly of Evansville, Indiana and now living in Georgia.
+On the right is the original photo.